 Over the past few weeks, the weather has turned cold, snowy, and absolutely bitter.
 It is the kind of weather that seems to freeze away all moisture, especially from my skin.

 I find that my hands and lips often take the brunt of this cold weather.
 They often need some intensive moisture therapy to help heal their cracked and dry skin.

 This year seems particularly hard on my lips.
-No matter how much lip balm I apply, they just get more dry!
-While I normally make this lip balm recipe, I recently purchased some from the store.
+No matter how much lip balm I apply, they just get drier!
+While I normally make this healing lip balm, I recently purchased some from the store.
 It looked like it would work wonderfully (with a promised amazing flavor too!), but it just wasn’t doing the job.